laacz/aoc-2022/readme.md

 was tricky, since approach had to be completely different.
 When parsing, we mark a path from `humn` to `root`.
 Then we solve for that, using existing solution from the part 1.
 I was afraid about the stack (it's recursive), but it turned out that solution path is not that long.
 Longest was to figure out the right approach for the revese solver.

+## Day 22

+This is Spartaaaaaa!
+Part one was easy.
+Par two might have been the finneckiest AoC day so far.
+This implementation is the fourth one after trying to adapt first part's solution, then solving generic folding and wrap-around solution, then the graph approach.
+As a result I just cut two cubes (test and actual input), and hard-coded all the wrapping rules.
+The hardest part, actually, was the debugging process.
+There were typos, there were just plain wrong definitions, and there was the case of Down->Right wrapping, which wrapped differently for the test and for the actual input.

+So here we go.